Superannuation in Australia: Access to superannuation

-Preserved benefits are benefits that must be retained in a superannuation fund until the employee's 'preservation age'.
+Preserved benefits are benefits that must be retained in a superannuation fund until the employee's "preservation age".
 Currently, all workers must wait until they are at least 55 before they may access these funds.
 The actual preservation age varies depending on the date of birth of the employee.
 All contributions made after 1 July 1999 fall into this category.

 Restricted non-preserved benefits although not preserved, cannot be accessed until an employee meets a condition of release, such as terminating their employment in an employer superannuation scheme.

 Unrestricted non-preserved benefits do not require the fulfilment of a condition of release, and may be accessed upon the request of the worker.
 For example, where a worker has previously satisfied a condition of release and decided not to access the money in their superannuation fund.

 Preservation age and conditions of release

-Benefit payments may be a lump sum or an income stream (pension) or a combination of both, provided the payment is allowed under super law and the fund's trust deed.
+Benefit payments may be a lump sum or an income stream (pension) or a combination of both, provided the payment is allowed under superannuation law and the fund's trust deed.
 Withholding tax applies to payments to members who are under 60 or over 60 and the benefit is from an untaxed source.
 In either case, eligibility for access to preserved benefits depends on a member's preservation age and meeting one of the conditions of release.
 Until 1999, any Australian could access their preserved benefits once they reached 55 years of age.
-In 1997, the Howard Liberal Government changed the preservation rules to induce Australians to stay in the workforce for a longer period of time, delaying the effect of population ageing.
+In 1997, the Howard Liberal government changed the preservation rules to induce Australians to stay in the workforce for a longer period of time, delaying the effect of population ageing.
 The new rules progressively increased the preservation age based on a member's date of birth, and came into effect in 1999.
-The result is that by 2025 all Australian workers would need to be at least 60 years of age to access their superannuation.
+The result is that from 2025 onwards all Australian workers would need to be at least 60 years of age to access their superannuation.

 To access their super, a member must also meet one of the following "conditions of release".
 Before age 60, workers must be retired — i.e., cease employment — and sign off that they intend never to work again (not work more than 40 hours in a 30-day period).
-Those aged 60 to 65 can access super if they cease employment regardless of their future employment intentions, so long as they are not working at the time.
-Members over 65 years of age can access their super regardless of employment status.
-Employed individuals who have reached preservation but are under age 65 may access up to 10% of their super under the Transition to Retirement (TRIS) pension rules.
+Those aged 60 to 65 can access superannuation if they cease employment regardless of their future employment intentions, so long as they are not working at the time.
+Members over 65 years of age can access their superannuation regardless of employment status.
+Employed individuals who have reached preservation but are under age 65 may access up to 10% of their superannuation under the Transition to Retirement (TRIS) pension rules.

 An Australian worker who has transferred funds from their New Zealand KiwiSaver scheme into their Australian superannuation scheme, cannot access the ex-New Zealand portion of their superannuation until they reach the age of 65, regardless of their preservation age.
-This rule also applies to New Zealand citizens who have transferred funds from their New Zealand Kiwisaver scheme into an Australian superannuation fund.
+This rule also applies to New Zealand citizens who have transferred funds from their New Zealand KiwiSaver scheme into an Australian superannuation fund.